jiewwantan/travelgram-microservices/README.md

 With travelling restriction eases as the World is matching towards herd imunity, many of us secretly keep a growing travel bucket list, longing to hit the road again.
 Guess what, the list doesn't has to be a secret anymore.
 This app offers a good start, users can bring her bucket list online and keep track wherever they next land.
 More features are coming up to make this more helpful then it is now.
-Travelgram is a simple cloud application modified from Udagram, which was developed alongside the Udacity Cloud Engineering Nanodegree.
+Travelgram is a simple cloud application with a slight twist from Udagram, which was developed alongside the Udacity Cloud Engineering Nanodegree.
 Users keep track of their travel bucket lists by registering and logging into a web client, posting destinations to the feed and checking destinations as they leave footprints.

 The project is split into two parts: